Part 1: The Future of Retail Banking is Nigh

 While the number of U.S. branch closures is likely to continue to outpace the number of openings, fears of the complete demise of the branch are misplaced.
 In a recent study among U.S. adult consumers, 21 percent said that the branch was their most preferred method of banking.
 This makes the branch the second most important touchpoint, behind internet, which had a 31 percent preference.
 The role of the bank branch will change, and their numbers may reduce, but its role will become increasingly strategic.

-2. Seamless Integration
+2. Seamless Integration of Experience

 As consumers, we demand that brands offer a multitude of ways for us to connect with them.
 Today, 65 percent3 of customers already interact with their banks through multiple channels.
 Consumers can take care of their basic banking needs online or by using an app, but may still need to go to a branch to discuss a more complex challenge.
 This omnichannel approach to service delivery, although novel for banks, mirrors many of the changes that have already been adopted broadly and in other service retail categories, such as telecommunications; where intense competition has already driven multiple rounds of retail innovation from the major players.
 But when it comes to having the right capabilities, most banks are still in the red: a recent study highlighted that whereas 74 percent of banking executives said that creating a consistent, cross-channel customer experience was highly critical, while only 23 percent stated that they felt their organizations could confidently deliver.